rubygems/rubygems-server/README.md

 * "/quick/" - Individual gemspecs
 * "/gems" - Direct access to download the installable gems
 * "/rdoc?q=" - Search for installed rdoc documentation

+This gem is a replacement for the `gem server` command that was removed in RubyGems 3.3.0.
+And This gem is for development purposes only.
+It is not intended to be used in production.
+If you hope to use it in production, you should consider using [gemstash](https://github.com/rubygems/gemstash/)

 ## Installation